gvwilson/sensibleadventures/short-stories/arecibo.md

 Second Bird looks questioningly at his grandfather.
 The old man shrugs,
-then tenses as the god-king comes down the steps.
+then tenses as the god-king trudges down the steps.

-The men shuffle into a semi-circle around him when he reaches the bottom.
+The men shuffle into a semi-circle as he reaches the bottom.
 The god-king looks past them at the thin green ribbon of life running through the desert.
+"The river is shrinking,"
-"These are hard times for you," he says.
+he says.

 Fast Rock shrugs.
-"Not as hard as your time was.
-But it'll get better."
+"It'll come back."

 The god-king shakes his head.
 "No, it will not.
-This is a new---" he hesitates.
+There is a new---" he hesitates.
 "Balance.
 A new balance of long weather.
 This valley can no longer sustain as many people as my work needs.